Skip to main content

 }

-The important part is the contract: your tool code stays in src/mcp/user.x07.json, and the router/worker infrastructure is already scaffolded around it.
+The contract is what matters: your tool code lives in src/mcp/user.x07.json, and the router and worker are already wired around it.

 4. Bundle the router and the sandboxed worker